Indonesian woman’s village celebrates her newfound freedom

-RANCASUMUR, Indonesia (AP) — Relatives and neighbors of the Indonesian woman accused of killing North Korean leader Kim Jong Un’s half brother in Malaysia are preparing an emotional welcome home party after charges against her were unexpectedly dropped.
+RANCASUMUR, Indonesia (AP) — Relatives and neighbors of the Indonesian woman accused of killing North Korean leader Kim Jong Un’s estranged half brother in Malaysia are preparing an emotional welcome home party after charges against her were unexpectedly dropped.

-Preparing Siti Aisyah’s favorite spicy beef dish, her aunt Siti Sudarmi said, “We were sure sooner or later she would be freed because she is innocent.”
+In Rancasumur, the Javanese village where Siti Aisyah grew up, residents said they cried with joy when they heard she had been freed.
+On Tuesday, her aunt Siti Sudarmi was preparing Aisyah’s favorite spicy beef dish as crowds of reporters waited outside the family home and excited children ran around the neighborhood shouting “Kim Jong Nam” — the name of the slain North Korean.

-Malaysia on Monday freed Aisyah from two years of detention following concerted lobbying by the Indonesian government.
+The night before, the tightknit village held prayers to thank God for Aisyah’s freedom.

-It was a stunning twist in a bizarre tale.
-Prosecutors alleged Aisyah and a Vietnamese woman smeared VX nerve agent on Kim Jong Nam’s face at a Malaysian airport in 2017, causing his death.
+“We were sure sooner or later she would be freed because she is innocent,” said Sudarmi.

 Most Read Nation & World Stories